sjbavier/Reference/linux-partitions.md

 #    x   extra functionality (experts only)
 ```

 partition numbers should go in order of their respective sectors (but not always).
-The type 't' is used to define teh filesystem type.
+The type 't' is used to define the filesystem type.

 ---